kg4ydw/noacli/documentation/Readme.md

 `--files`
     After all the options will be a space separated list of filenames, each of which will be opened in its own qtail window

+'--font'
+    Choose the primary or secondary font (1 or 2) instead of the default font (only works from inside noacli), or specify a font by name, e.g., --font=mono

 `--nowrap`
     Turn word wrap off initially (may be faster)